Overview of the Irish education system

-Education is compulsory for children in Ireland from the ages of six to 16 or until students have completed three years of second-level education.
+Education is compulsory for children in Ireland from the ages of 6 to 16 or until students have completed 3 years of second-level education.

 The Irish education system is made up of primary, second, third-level and further education.
 State-funded education is available at all levels, unless you choose to send your child to a private school.

 Pre-school education is usually provided by privately funded childcare facilities or providers.
-The Early Childhood Care and Education (ECCE) Scheme provides a free year of early childhood care and education for children of pre-school age.
+The Early Childhood Care and Education (ECCE) Scheme provides free early childhood care and education for children of pre-school age.
 Some pre-school initiatives focused on children at risk are funded by the Department of Education and Skills.

-Children do not have to attend school until the age of six but it is usual for children to begin school the September following their fourth birthday.
-Four-year-olds and five-year-olds are enrolled in the junior or senior infant classes.
+Children do not have to attend school until the age of 6 but children may begin school the September following their fourth birthday.

 Primary schools are generally privately owned by religious communities (or boards of governors) but are State-funded.

-Second-level education consists of a three-year junior cycle followed by a two-year or three-year senior cycle depending on whether an optional Transition Year is taken following the Junior Certificate examination.
+Second-level education consists of a 3-year junior cycle followed by a 2-year or 3-year senior cycle depending on whether an optional Transition Year is taken following the Junior Certificate examination.

-Students generally commence the junior cycle at the age of 12.
-The Junior Certificate is taken after three years.
+Students generally start the junior cycle at the age of 12.
+The Junior Certificate is taken after 3 years.

 Transition Year follows the Junior Certificate examination.
 This year is free from formal examinations and allows students to experience a wide range of educational inputs, including work experience.

-During their final two years in the senior cycle, students take one of three programmes, each leading to a State examination - the established Leaving Certificate, the Leaving Certificate Vocational Programme or the Leaving Certificate Applied.
+During their final 2 years in the senior cycle, students take one of 3 programmes, each leading to a State examination - the established Leaving Certificate, the Leaving Certificate Vocational Programme or the Leaving Certificate Applied.